 How a PowerPoint with default titles looks in a Panopto recording.
 Note the PowerPoint slide titles in the sidebar (highlighted in red), which students can click on to navigate through the recording.

-The shirt on the left has too much detail.
+The shirt on the right may be distracting.
 Try a plain shirt that stands out from the background.

 Whether using an external camera or your computer’s inbuilt webcam, taking a few moments to set up your equipment properly can significantly enhance the quality of your recording.

-First, the camera should be at eye level.
-This engages you directly with the viewer, provides more flattering lighting, and makes you appear more professional.
+Next, the camera should be at eye level.
+This engages you directly with the viewer and typically provides more flattering lighting.
 To achieve this, simply use a raised desk, box, or a few books to raise your camera to head height.

 Filming from a low angle can darken your face or make you look more aggressive.